Snapchat/KeyDB-docs/docs/replication.md

 Allow writes only with N attached replicas
 ---

-Starting with KeyDB 2.8, it is possible to configure a KeyDB master to accept write queries only if at least N replicas are currently connected to the master.
+It is possible to configure a KeyDB master to accept write queries only if at least N replicas are currently connected to the master.

 However, because KeyDB uses asynchronous replication it is not possible to ensure the replica actually received a given write, so there is always a window for data